 System of Abundance

-Regardless of the stage of destruction that we find a place in, whether it is a wilderness, a degraded area, an abandoned area of capoeira vegetation, a mining shaft, farming land, our goal is to bring it to a system of abundance.
-We can say that it is our system of luxury, it cannot produce without the aid of external inputs, producing food in abundance for large mammals, like us, because the land is very fertile and balanced.
+Regardless of the stage of destruction in which we find a place, whether it is a desert, a degraded area, an abandoned area of capoeira vegetation, a mining shaft, farming land, our goal is to bring it to a system of abundance.
+We can say that it is our system of luxury, in it we can produce without the aid of external inputs, producing food in abundance for large mammals, like us, because the land is very fertile and balanced.
 Currently on his farm in Bahia, Ernst is forced to thin papaya (Carica papaya), yam (Colocasia esculenta), which grows abundantly in the clearings in old agroforests, has already produced maize and tomato (Solanum lycopersicum) with only 5 millimeters of rain, and from his experience says that agroforests above 500 hectares are capable of producing an increase of rainfall, influencing the whole surroundings.
-After 30 years and 800 hectares converted into forests, 17 streams on his farm went back to having running water again and became constant.
+After 30 years and 800 hectares converted into forests, 17 streams on his farm went back to having running water again and became perennial.

 The graphics of succession of the species gives us an idea of how this transition between the species occurs.
 Along with the transition of the species, the soil will improve in all parameters whether they are chemical, physical or biological.
 IMPORTANT: We started the agroforest by planting all the species of all the systems (accumulation and abundance), with each system having representatives from each stratum.
 However, if we start our agroforest in a primary forest, we do not need to plant species from the system of accumulation, because we are in a higher level of fertility, we can introduce, in this case, for each storey (stratum) species from the system of abundance, as an example we can mention: low stratum: cocoa, coffee.

-Middle stratum: copoaso, cambuca, citrus, rambutan, mangosteen, Achachairu, Abiu, peach, etc. High stratum: apple, avocado, jackfruit, Rio Grande cherry, acerola, yellow mombin, etc. Emerging: Brazil nut, pecan nut, pear, peki, etc. We mention the species with respect only to the stratum, often the species cited do not occur in the same biome.
+Middle stratum: cupuacu, cambuca, citrus, rambutan, mangosteen, achachairu, abiu, peach, etc. High stratum: apple, avocado, jackfruit, Rio Grande cherry, acerola, caja, etc. Emerging: Brazil nut, pecan nut, pear, pequi, etc. We mention the species with respect only to the stratum, often the species cited do not occur in the same biome.